shreyas-makes/ghost-in-a-shell/docs/getting-started.md

 ## Notes

-- Save from inside Ghostty if you want the current arrangement captured.
+- The default workflow is to run save and restore from inside Ghostty.
+- The snapshot captures the live Ghostty arrangement at the moment you invoke it, including the pane running the command if that pane is part of your setup.
 - For best layout restore results, save a fresh snapshot with the current build.
 - Restore aims to preserve layout hierarchy, not exact divider ratios.